List of Star Wars creatures

-This is a list of creatures in the fictional universe of Star Wars, a space opera media franchise.
+The universe of Star Wars, a space opera media franchise, features a broad variety of different alien creatures.
+These aliens can be sentient or non-sentient, serving as species for characters, setting pieces, plot devices, and background elements.
+The diversity of alien species in Star Wars is considered to be a strong point of the franchise.
+The creatures are designed to be believable, recognizable, and often endearing—in this way, many creatures from Star Wars have become well known in popular culture.

 The types of creatures in this list are listed by category and then in alphabetical order.

 Humans and humanoid sentient species

 Humans

 Humans are a species in the fictional Star Wars universe.
 They are the most numerous and dominant species, with apparently millions of major and minor colonies galaxywide.
 Humans are native to many different worlds and are characterized by multidimensional complex personalities, that are both individual and unique.
 They are the only race accepted as pure by Emperor Palpatine.

 By the time the hyperdrive was invented, humans were already present on a few scattered worlds throughout the galaxy; according to the New Essential Chronology, the humans of Coruscant managed to send out a number of 'sleeper ships' between the fall of the Rakatan Infinite Empire and the invention of the hyperdrive.
 Star Wars humans are mostly biologically identical to real-life humans.

 The presence of ordinary humans in the story is important dramatically and the first movie establishes their vulnerability and weakness.
 Luke Skywalker's introduction early in the first movie was rewritten to establish this.

 In the Star Wars mythology, the human homeworld, according to the New Essential Chronology, is generally believed to be Coruscant.
 However, there is actually no real consensus on the issue; according to releases from the official Starwars.com site, the ancient human home world has simply been lost to history.

 Star Wars humans live on many different worlds throughout the galaxy, with many populations living together with several other species—something which is most common either on the cosmopolitan worlds at the core, or on the frontier at the Outer Rim of the galaxy, such as on Tatooine.